 Note 2: Not supported for SharePoint Online.

-Note 3: Not all Web parts are available in Microsoft SharePoint Foundation 2010 (see Overview of Web Parts available in SharePoint Foundation 2010).
+Note 3: Not all Web parts are available in Microsoft SharePoint Foundation 2010 (see Web Parts in SharePoint Foundation 2010.

 Add a SharePoint Legacy Source